chessman007/auto-linkedin/README.md

 Watch the MBAs heads' implode when you don't adhere to their social engineering.

-Avoid psycological manipulation by our corperate overlords.
+Avoid psycological manipulation by our corporate overlords.

 Save time by not clicking endlessly though LinkedIn's terrible user interface.